6 Accelerating Applications

 6.3 Retrosynthesis

 Predictive retrosynthesis has also extended to the inorganic domain.
-Kim, Jung, and Schrier (2024) demonstrated that fine-tuned GPT-3.5 and GPT-4 can predict both the synthesizability of inorganic compounds from their chemical formulas and select appropriate precursors for synthesis, achieving performance comparable to specialized ML models with minimal development time and cost.
-In a follow-up work, they extended this approach to structure-based predictions of inorganic crystal polymorphs, where LLMs provided human-readable explanations for their synthesizability assessments[Kim, Schrier, and Jung (2025)].
-Notably, their structure-aware models correctly identified twelve hypothetical compounds as non-synthesizable despite their thermodynamic stability, perfectly matching experimental outcomes where synthesis attempts failed.
+Kim, Jung, and Schrier (2024) demonstrated that fine-tuned GPT-3.5, and GPT-4 can predict both the synthesizability of inorganic compounds from their chemical formulas and select appropriate precursors for synthesis, achieving performance comparable to specialized ML models with minimal development time and cost.

-Beyond retrosynthetic prediction, LLMs have also been deployed as reasoning engines for autonomous design.
-Bran et al. (2024) developed ChemCrow, an LLM-based system that autonomously plans and executes the synthesis of novel compounds by integrating specialized tools like a retrosynthesis planner (see Section 5.5 to read more about this capability of ChemCrow and its limitations) and reaction predictors.
+Toward autonomy, Bran et al. (2024) developed ChemCrow, an LLM-based system that autonomously plans and executes the synthesis of novel compounds by integrating specialized tools like a retrosynthesis planner (see Section 5.5 to read more about this capability of ChemCrow and its limitations) and reaction predictors.
 This approach mirrors the iterative experimental design cycle employed by human chemists, but is equipped with the scalability of automation.
-Notably, systems like ChemCrow rely on high-quality reaction data to ground their reasoning in empirically viable chemistry, which, depending on the design space, could be a limitation.

 Discovering novel compounds and reactions in chemistry and materials science has long relied on iterative trial-and-error processes rooted in existing domain knowledge [Taylor et al. (2023)].
-While, as explained in Section 6.3, those methods are used to accelerate this process, optimization methods help improve conditions, binding affinity, etc. But these approaches are slow and labor-intensive.
-Traditional data-driven methods aimed to address these limitations by combining predictive ML models with optimization frameworks such as Bayesian optimization (BO) or evolutionary algorithm (EA)s.
+As noted in Section 6.3, these methods accelerate discovery, and optimization targets variables such as conditions or binding affinity.
+Nevertheless, the overall process remains slow and labor-intensive.
+Traditional data-driven methods aim to address these limitations by combining predictive ML models with optimization frameworks such as Bayesian optimization (BO) or evolutionary algorithm (EA)s.
 These frameworks balance exploration of uncharted regions in chemical space with exploitation of known high-performing regions [X. Li et al. (2024); Häse et al. (2021); Shields et al. (2021); Griffiths and Hernández-Lobato (2020); Rajabi-Kochi et al. (2025)].

-Recent advances in LLMs have unlocked potential for addressing optimization challenges in chemistry and related domains [Fernando et al. (2023); Yang et al. (2023); Chen et al. (2024)].
-A key strength of LLMs lies in their capacity to frame optimization tasks through natural language, which enhances knowledge incorporation, improves candidate comparisons, and increases interpretability.
-This aligns well with chemical problem-solving, where complex phenomena, such as reaction pathways or material behaviors, are often poorly captured by standard nomenclature; however, they can still be intuitively explained through natural language.
-Moreover, GPMs’ general capabilities provide flexibility beyond classical methods, which have to be trained from scratch if the optimization problem or any of its variables changes.
-By encoding domain-specific knowledge—including reaction rules, thermodynamic principles, and structure-property relationships—into structured prompts, LLMs can synergize expertise with their ability to navigate complex chemical optimization problems.
+Recent advances in LLMs have been explored for targeting optimization challenges in chemistry and related domains [Fernando et al. (2023); Yang et al. (2023); Chen et al. (2024)].
+A commonly referenced advantage is that LLMs may process optimization tasks posed in natural language, which may facilitate knowledge incorporation, candidate comparison, and interpretability in some settings.
+This can align with chemical problem-solving, where complex phenomena, such as reaction pathways or material behaviors, are often poorly captured by standard nomenclature; however, they can still be intuitively explained through natural language.
+Moreover, GPMs can offer flexibility when problem definitions change, whereas many classical models require retraining.
+Encoding domain-specific knowledge—including reaction rules, thermodynamic principles, and structure-property relationships—into structured prompts may allow LLMs to complement domain expertise with their ability to navigate complex chemical optimization problems.

 Current LLM applications in chemistry optimization vary in scope and methodology.
 Many studies integrate LLMs into BO frameworks, where models guide experimental design by predicting promising candidates [Ranković and Schwaller (2023)].
 Others employ genetic algorithm (GA)s or hybrid strategies that combine LLM-generated hypotheses with computational screening [Cissé et al. (2025)].